 The "Hidden" Lists

-When an entity is added to the Bureau of Industry and Security (BIS) Entity List, the restriction is clear: you generally cannot ship checks items to them without a license.
+When an entity is added to the Bureau of Industry and Security (BIS) Entity List, the restriction is clear: you generally cannot ship controlled items to them without a license.
 But what about their subsidiaries?
 What about their sister companies?

 Acting on Behalf Of